 It is difficult to reintroduce frogs to the environment.
 Some species such as the golden frog only live in very specific places such as Altos del Maria, Cerro Campana, El Valle de Antón and El Cope.
 The level of height that controls the barometric pressure, water temperature and the food that they need to ingest in the juvenile to tadpole stage are only found in these sites.
 But all this is changing due to urban progress that has taken away the necessary conditions and they are not adapting.

 Funds are needed for this project, since they have to follow up and see how many survive and where.
 They might be modifying themselves to resist.
-Currently about 2,000 golden frogs are in the center.
+Currently about 2,000 golden frogs are in the center at El Nispero Zoo.
 But space is being reduced, because they also have 23 other species.
 The project will eventually move to the Smithsonian facilities in Gamboa, because it is very expensive to maintain both centers.
+Smithsonian’s National Zoo in Washington D.C. also has an exhibition displaying work done on Panamanian frogs.

 Making food is the most complicated, since they must reproduce crickets, cockroaches, fruit mosquitoes that do not smell, and other insects.